s5uishida/install_eupf/README.md

 <a id="patch"></a>

+### Apply the patches

-### Make GTP-U/UDP/IP(6) to be also recognized as a value for Outer Header Removal Description
+Make GTP-U/UDP/IP(6) to be also recognized as a value for Outer Header Removal Description.
 ```
 3GPP TS 29.244 - Table 8.2.64-1: Outer Header Removal Description
   GTP-U/UDP/IP (NOTE 4) 6
   NOTE 4: The CP function shall use this value to instruct UP function to remove the GTP-U/UDP/IP
           header regardless it is IPv4 or IPv6.
 ```
-Get and apply [the pull request](https://github.com/edgecomllc/eupf/pull/636) for eUPF as follows.
+For this purpose, get and apply [the pull request](https://github.com/edgecomllc/eupf/pull/636) for eUPF as follows.
 ```
 # cd ~
 # wget https://github.com/edgecomllc/eupf/pull/636.diff -O 636.patch